Possessory Title

 Can you get a mortgage on a possessory title?

-The Council of Mortgage Lenders states that where a title is based on adverse possession, Possessory Title will be acceptable if the seller is, or on completion the borrower will be, registered as the registered proprietor of the title.
+The Council of Mortgage Lenders states that where a title is based on adverse possession, a Possessory Title will be acceptable if the seller is registered as the registered proprietor of the title, or if on completion, the borrower will be.

 In the case of lost title deeds, a statutory declaration – i.e. a 'sworn statement' - from the seller must explain the loss satisfactorily before the lender will lend.